SPAAM-community/AncientMetagenomeDir/ancient-pathogen/README.md

 ![check_dataset](https://github.com/spaam-workshop/AncientMetagenomeDir/workflows/check_dataset/badge.svg)

-# AncientMetagenomeDir - Ancient Microbiome
+# AncientMetagenomeDir - Ancient Pathogen

-This page describes columns definitions for the Ancient Microbiome list.
+This page describes columns definitions for the Ancient Pathogen list.

 Optional fields (e.g. Sample Age), can be filled with `NA` to indicate 'no reported value'.

 All column with 'defined categories' should be validated against `assets/enums/<column>.json`.
 This is to ensure data consistency, e.g. all Dental calculus samples are listed as `dental calculus` (as defined in `assets/enums/<column>.json`.
 This is to ensure data consistency.

 If you wish to a new category, please consult with the [SPAAM community](spaam-workshop.github.io), and then add it to `assets/enums/<column>.json`.

 Sample columns are as follows:

 ## project_name

 - Format: surnameYYYY (YYYY in numeric format)
 - Due to restrictions in regex (used for validation checks), characters with accents cannot be used.
 In these cases use the non-accented version.

 > :warning: [MIxS v5](https://gensc.org/mixs/) compliant field